The Bronze Age rock carvings near Tanum in the Bohuslän region of Sweden are UNESCO World Cultural Heritage-listed sites and easy to enjoy for free.

 Famous person depictions include the lovers (a couple kissing) at Vitlycke, the woman of Fossum, and the Spear God at Litsleby.

 Again somewhat surprising, very few violent scenes are depicted – no murderous raiding and pilfering Vikings here.
 Although lots of weapons are shown, very little fighting or even active hunting is depicted.
 One scene at Fossum shows an animal actually being speared while others hint at dead animals (or people) without showing the actual moment of being killed.
 The weapons are probably for ceremonial use with swords rarely drawn.

-The most common animals are bulls, horses, snakes, deer and birds.
-Common animals such as cows, sheep and fish are noticeable absent.
+The most common animals are bulls, horses, snakes, deer, and birds.
+Common animals such as cows, sheep, and fish are noticeably absent.
 Bulls are never shown doing any work although oxen are shown pulling carriages.
 Only around 50 agricultural scenes are known.